 If all goes well, and you have made your way to a transaction, you need to obtain the originals of the car’s V5C registration certificate and a valid MOT test document.

-How to make the transaction?
+how to make a transaction?

 In terms of the payment, you might consider paying cash, however, it is not the safest method.
 It is risky to carry a large amount of money with you and not to have any protection in case of any issues.